codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="100%"
 %}

+Missing Shared Configuration Repository notifications can occur if the repo:
+1. Has incorrect URL
+  The Shared Config Repo details entered during installation in Account Setup are incorrect.
+Codefresh could not connect to the Shared Repo with the details provided.
+1. Is undefined
+  You installed the GitOps Runtime through a script or another automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

 >NOTE:
->If Codefresh has validated the existing Shared Configuration Repository, meaning that at least one Runtime successfully connected to it, you cannot change the Shared repo.
+>If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Configuration Repository.
 To do so, you must contact Codefresh Support.

-1. Incorrect URL for Shared Configuration Repository
-  The Shared Config repo details entered during installation in Account Setup are incorrect.
-Codefresh could not connect to the Shared repo with the details provided.
-1. Undefined Shared Configuration Repository
-  You installed the GitOps Runtime through a script or any other automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

 **Before you begin**

 Verify that you have [authorized access to the Codefresh app's organizations]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/)

-**How to**
+**How to reset via UI**

 1. Click **Update**.
 1. In **Add Shared Configuration Repo**, enter your Git username and the URL at which to create the repo.
 1. From the list of **Git Organizations**, select the Git organization for the Codefresh application.

+**How to reset via CLI**
+* Run `cf config update-gitops-settings --shared-config-repo <shared_repo_url>`
+  where:
+  `<shared_repo_url>` is the new URL for the Shared Configuration Repository.

 ## Update Git credentials for GitOps Runtimes